abdelhadinaimi/booksy/README.md

 - You need to have a Google API key linked to the Google Book's API and add to the `.env` file (see `.env.example`).

 ## Installation
-To run the app just run `docker-compose up`  (you need to have Docker installed).
+- To run the app just run `docker-compose up`  (you need to have Docker installed).
+- The application is also deployed on: https://booksy-api.herokuapp.com

 ## Documentation
 The API docs are available [here](https://booksy-api.herokuapp.com/api-docs/).